osaisacson/tillsammans/README.md

 It is in essence a simple platform for organisation of help efforts in a smaller community (a couple thousand at most).
 It focuses on:

 1. Registering needs from self-isolated risk groups - mostly errands.
-This so these groups do not have to break quarantine and expose themselves to unnecessary contamination risks.
+This so these groups do not have to break quarantine and expose themselves to unnecessary contamination risks
 2. Registering volunteers willing to help out with those needs
 3. Sharing information on local volunteergroups organised through the platform